ghdccsathi/apna-college-demo/README.md

 # apna-college-demo
 This is my learning repository .
 <br>
-My name is Amena Akter SATHI
+My name is Amena Akter SATHI (apna college)